joelrivard/article/PointTo3D.md

 ![image3](images/identify.png "save as shapefile")

- The underlying attribute table will appear, indicating the value of x,y and most importantly the z.
+ The underlying attribute table will appear, indicating the value of x,y and most importantly the z value.

 Create a Digital Elevation Model
 ------------------